-According to the tradition, after the second course, you can have cheese.
+According to tradition, after the second course, you can have cheese.

 Sometimes, several types of cheese are served with honey or jam.
-In Piedmont this jam is called cugnà.
+In Piedmont, this jam is called cugnà.
 But this is another story.
-There isn’t a section for cheese in menus, normally they are included in the section related to antipasti o secondi.
+There isn’t a section for cheese on menus, normally they are included in the section related to antipasti o secondi.

-Cakes, cakes and more cakes.
-They are generally “dolci al cucchiaio”, dessert you can eat using a teaspoon.
-But you can also find traditional biscuits, small pastry or sweet drinks.
-In Turin, for example you can find Zabaione, a sweet cream to eat warm, in Sicily restaurants serve the traditional cannolo.
+Cakes, cakes, and more cakes.
+They are generally “dolci al cucchiaio”, a dessert you can eat using a teaspoon.
+But you can also find traditional biscuits, small pastries, or sweet drinks.
+In Turin, for example, you can find Zabaione, a sweet cream to eat warm, in Sicily restaurants serve the traditional cannolo.

 Some restaurants can propose the “carrello di dolci”.
 It means they will arrive with a cart with the daily sweets and you can choose from there what to take.
 Again, you can pick up a mix of several types.

 Caffè is the way to declare that the meal has finally come to an end.
-This can be espresso or corretto (with the adding of some grape, or spirits in general).
-You can add cream, but generally coffee at the end is the strongest espresso to help you digesting.
+This can be espresso or corretto (with the addition of some grape, or spirits in general).
+You can add cream, but generally, coffee at the end is the strongest espresso to help your digestion.

 You won’t find a specific section for coffee which is generally listed at the end of the menu, in the drinks section.